3rd-Eden/uni/README.md

 was designed to get out of your way and make development and usage of these tools enjoyable again.

+Your productivity will suffer once you get annoyed by the tools you are using on a daily basis.
+Thats why developer satisfaction and user experience are first class citizens in uni.

+**typos**
+Typo's are human, when you want to have something done quickly and rush it there will be a higher chance of typo's than regularly.
+The last thing you want is that your tools start complaining `git puhs is not a command, did you mean git push`.
+They already know the command does not exists and it closely resembles a command that does exist..
+We don't have this kind of bullshit in uni.
+We just execute the damned command as you intended.

+**less is more**
+Ever been annoyed by CLI applications that think it would be interesting for you as a user to know that they just make a HTTP GET request and got 304 response?
+I certainly did.
+In uni we simply ignore all this crap and only output the progress of a command.
+Just keeping it simple and short.

+**silence is golden**
+Don't want any output at all because you simply don't care?
+Just append a `--silence` flag to your commands and it's gone.
+Need to be silenced for ever?
+Toggle the configuration flag and never be bothered again.

 ## Installation

 **uni** assumes that you have the [node], [npm] and [git] binaries installed on